LoxleyXI/Modules/README.md

 > Retrict the use of gathering points for 10 seconds to the first player who uses them.

+* Pre-Zilart
+> A module designed to recreate the 2002 era experience from before RotZ (the first expansion).

 * Reasonable EXP

 > Flatten the EXP curve that was artificially inflated to lengthen the game during era.